unoplatform/Uno.Wasm.Bootstrap/Readme.md

 ### Support for Subresource Integrity
-By default, the _msbuild task_ will calculate a hash for binary files in your project and will use the [Subresource Integrity](https://www.w3.org/TR/SRI/) to valide you're using the right set of files at runtime.
+By default, the _msbuild task_ will calculate a hash for binary files in your project and will use the [Subresource Integrity](https://www.w3.org/TR/SRI/) to validate that the right set of files are loaded at runtime.

 You can deactivate this feature by setting this property in your `.csproj` file: